b4824583/cmr/README.md

 # TL;DR

+This is fork from chenyuntc/cmr , i am not the owner

 This repo migrate the following work to Python3 and latest PyTorch [v1.3]:

 1. [Learning Category-Specific Mesh Reconstruction from Image Collections (ECCV 2018)](https://github.com/akanazawa/cmr)